KelvinYQC/Loan_Default_Detection_AWS/README.md

 ### Model Development

 The loan default detection model leverages machine learning models and utilizes various features such as applicant information, credit history, and previous loan details to make predictions.
-The model has been trained using XXX MODEL with XXX performance.
+The model has been trained using the following models:
+- Random Forest Classifier (1 shallow, 1 deep)
+- Logistic Regression Classifier
+- LightGBM Classifier

 A detailed implementation code can be find in the  `model_pipeline/src`/ folder.

 ### Deployment on AWS